253% ROI on Social Automation: How to Measure What Your Software Is Actually Doing

 The most common reasons automation underperforms

 If you are using a social automation tool and not seeing measurable improvement, the problem is almost never the tool.
+It is one of these five failures:

 Related reads